Cambridge University Press

 Cambridge University Press is the university press of the University of Cambridge.
-Granted letters patent by King Henry VIII in 1534, it is the oldest university press in the world.
-It is also the King's Printer.
+Granted a letters patent by King Henry VIII in 1534, it is the oldest university press in the world.
+Cambridge University Press merged with Cambridge Assessment to form Cambridge University Press and Assessment under Queen Elizabeth II's approval in August 2021.
+However, the Press retains an independent existence within the larger entity.

-Cambridge University Press is a department of the University of Cambridge and is both an academic and educational publisher.
-It became part of Cambridge University Press & Assessment, following a merger with Cambridge Assessment in 2021.
-With a global sales presence, publishing hubs, and offices in more than 40 countries, it publishes over 50,000 titles by authors from over 100 countries.
-Its publishing includes more than 380 academic journals, monographs, reference works, school and university textbooks, and English language teaching and learning publications.
+With a global sales presence, publishing hubs, and offices in more than 40 countries, it has published over 50,000 titles by authors from over 100 countries.
+Its publications include more than 420 academic journals, monographs, reference works, school and university textbooks, and English language teaching and learning publications.
 It also publishes Bibles, runs a bookshop in Cambridge, sells through Amazon, and has a conference venues business in Cambridge at the Pitt Building and the Sir Geoffrey Cass Sports and Social Centre.
+It also serves as the King's Printer.

-Being part of the University of Cambridge gives Cambridge University Press a non-profit status.
-It transfers a minimum of 30% of any annual surplus back to the University of Cambridge.
+Cambridge University Press, as part of the University of Cambridge, is a non-profit organization.
+Cambridge University Press joined The Association of American Publishers trade organization in the Hachette v.
+Internet Archive lawsuit which resulted in the removal of access to over 500,000 books from global readers.